-Every student who resides in on-campus housing shall have the option to identify an individual that needs to be contacted by the University in the event that the student is determined missing.
-That contact information will be kept confidential and accessible only to authorized campus officials.
-The University may only disclose that confidential contact information to law enforcement officials for the purpose of a missing student investigation.
-If a missing student is under the age of 18 and is not emancipated, the University must notify the student's parent or guardian as soon as reasonably possible.
+The confidential contact person may be the same as or different from the general emergency contact for the student.
+The confidential contact person's information will be kept confidential and accessible only to authorized campus officials.
+The University may only disclose confidential contact information to law enforcement officials for the purpose of a missing student investigation.
+If a missing student is under the age of 18 and is not emancipated, the University must also notify the student's parent or guardian as soon as reasonably possible.

-Upon receiving information that a student cannot be located and that may be missing, the Pueblo County Sheriff's Office at the University will begin an investigation to determine whether the student is missing and may contact the student's confidential contact person as part of the investigation.
+Upon receiving information that a student cannot be located and may be missing, the Pueblo County Sheriff's Office at the University will begin an investigation to determine whether the student is missing and may contact the student's confidential contact person as part of the investigation.